jasondark/maine-rcv/README.md

 # Notes:
 Do whatever you want with these scripts!
 Please let me know if you find something interesting or substantively improve the data import/cleaning steps.

+If you don't want to run the scripts, you can just download `votes.zip` directly -- it contains the output of the 3rd script.